What to expect

 Free onsite parking is available for schools, teachers and parents.
 A loading zone for buses and vans is located at the front entrance of Te Tuhi on Reeves Road.
 Carparks are located at the rear entrance accessed via William Roberts Road.

 Te Tuhi is committed to being open and accessible to all and has step-free access throughout its public spaces as well as accessible toilets.
-Let us know if your students have any access needs; all workshops can be tailored to meet your requirements.
+Let us know if your students have any access needs, as all workshops can be tailored to meet your requirements.

 Food and beverages